Syspixie/LayoutMesh/README.md

 ## Design

 ### Vision
-**To create a CBUS module configuration utility that can be used with the minimum of background knowledge by layout builders, whilst also being a powerful tool for module development.**
+**To create a consistent and coherent CBUS layout configuration utility that can be used with the minimum of background knowledge by layout builders, whilst also being a powerful tool for module development.**

-LayoutMesh will be an application which represents a layout as a series of devices (e.g. a switch, a point motor, a signal) and a series of events (e.g. 'Select route A', 'Loco detected in block').
+LayoutMesh is an application which represents a layout as a series of devices (e.g. a switch, a point motor, a signal) and a series of events (e.g. 'Select route A', 'Loco detected in block').
 The user creates an event, giving it a name and adding free-text notes if required.
 The event is then configured to communicate between devices by configuring trigger and response actions; for example: a switch is assigned to trigger the event, and two point motors are assigned to respond to the event.

-For module developers, LayoutMesh will provide CBUS message display and logging, manual triggering of events, and firmware uploading.
+For module developers, LayoutMesh provides CBUS message display and logging, manual triggering of events, and firmware uploading.
 Data files, which contain all device, node, module, processor, and event information, will be human-readable.
 Data loading will be edit-tolerant, with the ability to handle missing and duplicated data in a predictable manner.

 ### Design Specifics
-* No module-specific code in the main application.
-* Simple installation: either using a package .msi or .exe file, or a .zip file.
 * Modules represented by nodes (specific instances of a module), and devices (multi-channel nodes have a device per channel).
-* All main entities (devices, nodes, modules, processors & events) may be given a meaningful name, have free-text notes added, and may be collected together in a named group.
+* All main entities (devices, nodes, modules, processors & events) may be given a meaningful name, have free-text notes added.
+Each entity type has its own hierarchical tree structure, allowing entities to be grouped together however the user wishes.
 * Events may have multiple trigger actions and multiple response actions.
 Trigger and responder devices may be on different nodes, or the same node  (firmware permitting).
-* A 'synchronise' mechanism to handle hardware or data that has changed outside of the application.
 * Capture and display of CBUS traffic in real time, including data translation.
+* A 'synchronise' display handles hardware or data changes by comparing the hardware and data configuration of nodes, and, if they don't match, allowing the user to choose synchronisation options such as making the hardware match the data, or vice versa.
-* Data backups made before major changes saved to hardware or data.
+* Data and hardware configuration backups made before any changes are mode.
-* Node configuration provided for those modules that don't have a self-configuration mechanism, using a separately installable 'plug-in' package.
+* No module-specific code in the main application.
+Node configuration may be provided for those modules that don't have a self-configuration mechanism, using separately installable 'plug-in' files.
+* Simple installation from a .zip file.
+No hidden directories or files.
+* All code and documentation will be made available on GitHub on an open MIT license.

 ### Target Systems
 The application is written in C# for Windows systems, based on .NET Desktop 7.